-All Santeon hospitals are investigating how to use postpartum checkups in the most targeted way possible, which means they are mainly inviting women who had their first caesarean section, a vacuum extraction, a third or fourth-degree rupture or a complicated pregnancy or delivery.
+All Santeon hospitals are investigating how to make postpartum checkups more targeted, which means they are mainly inviting women who had their first caesarean section, a vacuum extraction, a third or fourth-degree rupture or a complicated pregnancy or delivery.

-The hospitals are also looking at ways to redesign the approach to follow-up checkups.
+The hospitals are also looking at ways to redesign their approaches to follow-up checkups.
 For example, checkups can also take place in primary care settings or be done by nurses, and hospitals especially after the emergence of Covid-19 - used phone and video calls to perform a large number of checkups in the spring of 2020.
-The hospitals and women who had just given birth were so satisfied with this method that hospitals are now considering taking this approach more often.
-Despite the many initiatives surrounding these checkups, however, a personal check-up at an outpatient clinic will stay an option for anyone who wants it.
+The hospitals and women who had just given birth were so satisfied with this method that hospitals are now considering making this part of standard procedure.
+Despite the many initiatives surrounding these checkups however, a personal check-up at an outpatient clinic will stay an option for anyone who wants it.

-Shortening length of stay for mother and child No one likes to stay in the hospital longer than necessary, and this is no different for brand new parents.
-Hospitals also prefer short stays, simply because every extra day spent in hospital costs capacity and therefore money.
-Quality of care is, however, always paramount.
+Shortening duration of stay for mother and child

+No one likes to stay in the hospital longer than necessary, and this is no different for brand new parents.
+Hospitals also prefer short stays, as every extra day spent in hospital costs capacity and therefore money.
+Quality of care remains paramount however.

-Length of stay around delivery is two to three days
+Duration of stay after delivery is two to three days

-Santeon hospitals have compared the length of stay for mother and child after childbirth, showing that the median length of stay for mother and child is two days at five of the seven hospitals and three days with a caesarean section (See figure 17).
+Santeon hospitals have compared the duration of stay for mother and child after childbirth, showing that the median duration of stay for mother and child is two days at five of the seven hospitals and three days with a caesarean section (See figure 17).

-A shorter length of stay could lead to more readmissions.
+A potential consequence of a shorter duration of stay is a higher chance of readmissions.
 To test that effect, the hospitals compared the number of readmissions within 42 days of the mother giving birth (See figure 18).

-Comparing length of stay with readmissions shows that a longer length of stay does not reduce the number of readmissions.
-As such, the analyses provide ample grounds to investigate ways to shorten length of stay.
+The analysis shows that a longer duration of stay does not reduce the number of readmissions.
+As such, the analyses provide ample grounds to investigate ways to shorten duration of stay. figure 16